-For the past seven years or so, the best gaming monitors have enjoyed something of a renaissance.
-Before Adaptive-Sync technology appeared in the form of Nvidia G-Sync and AMD FreeSync, the only thing performance-seeking gamers could hope for was a refresh rate above 60 Hz.
-Today, not only do we have monitors routinely operating at 144 Hz and some going even further, Nvidia and AMD have both been updating their respective technologies.
-In this new age of gaming displays, which Adaptive-Sync technology reigns supreme, G-Sync or FreeSync?
+For the past several years, the best gaming monitors have enjoyed something of a renaissance.
+Before Adaptive-Sync technology appeared in the form of Nvidia G-Sync and AMD FreeSync, the only thing performance-seeking gamers could hope for was higher resolutions or a refresh rate above 60 Hz.
+Today, not only do we have monitors routinely operating at 144 Hz and higher, Nvidia and AMD have both been updating their respective technologies.
+In this new age of gaming displays, which Adaptive-Sync tech reigns supreme in the battle between FreeSync vs. G-Sync?

 For the uninitiated, Adaptive-Sync means that the monitor’s refresh cycle is synced with the rate at which the connected PC’s graphics card renders each frame of video, even if that rate changes.
 Games render each frame individually, and the rate can vary widely depending on the processing power of your PC’s graphics card.
 When a monitor’s refresh rate is fixed, it’s possible for the monitor to begin drawing a new frame before the current one has completed rendering.
 G-Sync, which works with Nvidia-based GPUs, and FreeSync, which works with AMD cards, solves that problem.
 The monitor draws every frame completely before the video card sends the next one, thereby eliminating any tearing artifacts.

 Today, you’ll find dozens of monitors, even non-gaming ones, boasting some flavor of G-Sync, FreeSync or even both.
 If you haven’t committed to a graphics card technology yet or have the option to use either, you might be wondering which is best when considering FreeSync vs. G-Sync.
-And if you have the option of using either, will one offer a greater gaming advantage over the other?
+And if you have the option of using either, will one offer a greater gaming advantage than the other?

 |FreeSync||FreeSync Premium||FreeSync Premium Pro||G-Sync||G-Sync Ultimate||G-Sync Compatibility|